Parameterized Approximability of Maximizing the Spread of Influence in Networks: Conclusions

 We established results concerning the parameterized complexity as well as the polynomial-time and fpt-time approximability of two problems modeling the spread of influence in social networks, namely \maxopinfluence and \maxclinfluence.

 In the case of unanimity thresholds, we show that \maxopinfluence is at least as hard to approximate as \densestksubgraph, a well-studied problem.
 We established that \densestksubgraph is $r(n)$-approximable for any strictly increasing function $r$ in fpt-time w.r.t. parameter $k$.
 An interesting open question consists of determining whether \maxopinfluence is constant approximable in fpt-time.
 Such a positive result would improve the approximation in fpt-time for \densestksubgraph.
 In the case of thresholds bounded by two we excluded a polynomial time approximation scheme for \maxclinfluence but we did not found any polynomial-time approximation algorithm.
 Hence, the question arises, whether this hardness result can be strengthened.
-Another interesting open question is to study the approximation of min target set selection problem in fpt-time.